Best speakers 2024: budget to premium models tested by our expert reviewers

 Kashfia Kabir

-I'm the Hi-Fi and Audio Editor of What Hi-Fi? and have spent the last decade reviewing speakers of all sizes and price ranges.
-From budget pairs to premium models, the various speakers I have tested over the years have given me the knowledge and experience to know exactly what a buyer should be getting for their money.
+I've been testing and reviewing speakers at What Hi-Fi? for over 12 years, and have listened to speakers of all shapes and sizes in that time.
+From budget pairs to premium models, the various speakers I have tested over the years have given me the knowledge and experience to know exactly what a buyer should be expecting for their money.
 Budget doesn't mean you should settle for shoddy build quality, and high-end doesn't mean you have to sacrifice fun for ultimate transparency and refinement.
-The best speakers should let you enjoy listening to your favourite music to the fullest, and the five-star and Award-winning speaker recommendations in this guide aim to deliver exactly that.
+The best speakers should let you enjoy listening to your favourite music to the fullest, and the five-star recommendations in this guide aim to deliver exactly that.

 Best speakers overall